 This is why we diversify.
 To hedge our bets.
 Although it's for each individual to decide for themselves just how far they want to take the principle.

-What Are the Benefits of Diversifying?
+What are the benefits of diversifying?

 Including a cross-section of different investments in your portfolio is a way to spread risk.
 The hope being that if the value of some investments go down, these would be counteracted by other investments which have increased in value 📊

-For example, if you hold a portfolio that is solely comprised of assets from a single industry, and one day some technological change suddenly causes that industry to collapse, then your investment could theoretically be wiped to zero!
+For example, if you hold a portfolio that is solely comprised of assets from a single industry and one day some technological change suddenly causes that industry to collapse, then your investment could theoretically be wiped to zero!

 For most people, an ideal portfolio will have varying degrees of risk and return.
-Crucially though, your returns will never exceed the best performing asset, and will never be lower than the worst performing asset in your portfolio 📉
+Crucially though, your returns will never exceed the best performing asset, and will never be lower than the worst performing asset in your portfolio.

-Balanced portfolios help limit the ‘worst-case scenario’, so you don't end up losing everything if a particular region, sector, or asset suffers significant losses 😅
+Balanced portfolios help limit the ‘worst-case scenario’, so you don't end up losing everything if a particular region, sector, or asset suffers significant losses.

-This means the risk is spread, though we pay a fee for management of the funds.
-However, if one company in the portfolio performs badly, it should only affect a small portion of your overall investment 🧀
+This means the risk is spread, though we pay a fee for the management of these funds.
+However, if one company in the portfolio performs badly, it should only affect a small portion of your overall investment.